luke-lite/luke-lite.github.io/_projects/Jacksonville-Housing-Prices-Time-Series-Analysis.md

 ## Time Series Modeling

-When creating models, I used AIC to determine the best model
+When creating models, I used AIC to determine the best model.

 After examining the data, I decided to create a train-test split of 80-20.
 This was a key decision because of the difference in price growth between the two splits, which can be seen here:

 ![train_test_split]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/train_test_split.png)

 Starting around 2021, the housing prices begin to increase at a much faster rate before flattening out in the last few months.
-There are several factors for this, but the biggest one is the effect of the COVID pandemic and the resulting economic policies, such as a drastic and long laasting reduction in the interest rate, which contributed to a rapid rise in house prices.
+There are several factors for this, but the biggest one is the effect of the COVID pandemic and the resulting economic policies, such as a drastic and long lasting reduction in the interest rate, which contributed to a rapid rise in house prices.

 By training a model on pre-pandemic data, it is almost guaranteed to struggle at accounting for the change in price growth in the test set.
 Ultimately, I have decided to still create a model based on the training set because I believe that data is more indicative of the long term housing price growth, and as I demonstrate in the Appendix, it appears that the market is undergoing a correction that will likely return it to pre-pandemic levels.